taimoorsultani/android-sweetalert2/README.md

 ## Setup

-The simplest way to use SweetAlertDialog is to add the library as aar dependency to your build.
+The simplest way to use Sweetalert is to add the library as aar dependency to your build.

 **Maven**